oleksandrivan/git-kata/README.md

 # Repo documentation
-This project aims at something wonderfull...
+This project aims at something wonderfull.
 - Branching features testparagraph
 - paragraph2
 - New content